End Ecocide on Earth –

 - Our principal way of interaction with stakeholders is to propose and promote new legislation on different international levels.
 In such way we are continuing to work towards Amending the Rome Statute via the ICC review process.

 - We bring in our experience of environmental engagement to develop specific case studies that aim to precisely analyze selected examples of environmental crimes or ecocide from a legal perspective.
 In this way, practical scenarios are to be derived, which shall be used to demonstrate implications for the enforcement of legal norms and for the resulting transition to sustainable practices and to possibly also suggest needed advancements of law.

-Germany biologist in the field of vegetation and aquatic ecology
+spokesperson, founder and director of the CPIL Germany, biologist in applied ecology in the field of vegetation and aquatic ecology

 Lucy Ellen Rees

-UK, Senior Environmental Policy Officer.
-My background is in energy, waste and organic farming issues.
+Senior Environmental Policy and Climate Change Officer, background is in energy, waste and organic farming issues

 Mariam Carlsson Kanyama